Biol551-CSUN/Solis/README.md

 # Solis

-[Caroline Solis], CSUN 2024 Master's Degree Nomineee(https://www.amorimlab.com)
+[Caroline Solis](https://www.amorimlab.com), CSUN 2024 Master's Degree Nomineee

 _This repository_ is very **helpful** with enhancing my organizational skills.
  > I will be using this repository to submit and update all assignments in Biol 551.